 The good news is, the majority of these cases settle without the need for a trial.
 Sometimes all it takes is having a third party help bring some logic and reason to an emotionally charged situation.

 Like Legal Custody, Sole Physical Custody is a difficult judgment to obtain without strong evidence of abuse or neglect by the other parent.

 a.
 Missouri law presumes that it is always in the best interest of the children, that they have FREQUENT AND MEANINGFUL contact with both parents, absent evidence that having such contact would be harmful or not in the best interests of the children.

 b.
 This is known as a “rebuttable presumption.”
 The law presumes something is true until we provide the Court evidence that it’s not true.
-If you are seeking Sole Physical or Sole Legal Custody of your children, be sure to meet with Kansas City Family Attorney Anthony Moreno and discuss what evidence you may have to strengthen your position for winning that outcome.
+If you are seeking Sole Physical or Sole Legal Custody of your children, be sure to meet with Kansas City Child Custody Attorney, Anthony Moreno, and discuss what evidence you may have to strengthen your position for winning that outcome.